ELELEM-AI/FE-dev-task/README.md

 Clone this GitHub repository containing a React application to get started.
 Your goal is to complete all required deliverables within **48 hours** after receiving the repository link.

+> [!IMPORTANT]
+> - This repo is archived
+> - You should fork the repository
+> - Go to settings and make the repo private
+> - Create the PR and issues in your own forked repo
+> - Once you are done, invite @SheikSadi to review your work

+> [!CAUTION]
+> - Do NOT keep your repo public and make sure no one can plagiarize.

 ---

 ## 🚀 Deliverables Overview